nikhilss219/kjGroupSite/content/authors/Sheena-Agarwal/_index.md

 ---
 # Display name
-title: Poulami Sadhukhan
+title: Sheena Agarwal

 # Full Name (for SEO)
-first_name: Poulami
+first_name: Sheena
-last_name: Sadhukhan
+last_name: Agarwal

 # Is this the primary user of the site?
 superuser: true